objcio/articles/2015-02-09-ios-camera-control.md

 The `AVCaptureSessionPresetPhoto` selects the best configuration for the capture of a photo, i.e. it enables the maximum ISO and exposure duration ranges, phase detection autofocus (TODO: link to camera article), and a full resolution, JPEG compressed still image output.

 However, if you need more control, the `AVCaptureDeviceFormat` class describes the parameters applicable to the device, such as still image resolution, video preview resolution, which autofocus system, ISO and exposure duration limits.
-Every device supports a set of formats, obtained by calling the  `-[AVCaptureDevice formats]` method, and the proper format can be set as the  `activeFormat` of the `AVCaptureDevice` (note that you cannot modify a format).
+Every device supports a set of formats, listed in the `AVCaptureDevice.formats` property, and the proper format can be set as the  `activeFormat` of the `AVCaptureDevice` (note that you cannot modify a format).

 ## Controlling the camera